practicalli/engineering-playbook/docs/continuous-integration/docker/clojure-multi-stage-dockerfile.md

     WORKDIR /build
     ```

+!!!
+INFO "Clojure CLI and tools.build"
+    [:fontawesome-solid-book-open: Practicalli Clojure - Tools.Build](https://practical.li/clojure/clojure-cli/projects/package/tools-build/) is the recommended approach to creating an Uberjar from a Clojure CLI project.

+    As long as the required files are copied, any build tool and task can be used to create the Uberjar file that packages the Clojure service for deployment.

 ### Cache Dependencies

 Clojure CLI is used to download dependencies for the project and any other tooling used during the build stage, e.g. test runners, packaging tools to create an uberjar.
 Dependency download should only occur once, unless the `deps.edn` file changes.